Fiat TwinAir engine: Development and launch

 Fiat's TwinAir debuted at Internationale Automobil-Ausstellung 2007 in the Fiat Panda Aria concept car. as an 80 PS, turbocharged, CNG-hydrogen mix and gasoline bifuel unit.

 The production TwinAir engine was launched at the 2010 Geneva Motor Show in 85 PS, turbocharged gasoline form and became available later in 2010 in the Fiat 500.

 Later, it was launched also in other FCA vehicles such as the 2012 Punto.
-The naturally aspirated 1.0 L 60 PS version became available on the 2012 Fiat Panda and the 500 in select markets, and so two other turbocharged 0.9 L variants: the 80 PS bi-fuel CNG/petrol unit (on Panda, 500L and Ypsilon) and the 105 PS unit (on MiTo, Punto, 500L and 500).
+The naturally aspirated 1.0 L 60 PS version became available on the 2012 Fiat Panda and the 500 in select markets, and so two other turbocharged 0.9-litre variants: the 80 PS bi-fuel CNG/petrol unit (on Panda, 500L and Ypsilon) and the 105 PS unit (on MiTo, Punto, 500L and 500).